-Perspective | ‘Greetings from a dead man’: They were strangers, until a dying man brought them together
+Perspective | ‘Greetings from a dead man’: They were strangers until a dying man brought them together

 One of the names on the list is Lida Junghans.
 She has known Massumi since she was 18 and he was “a cool, dashing 25-year-old.”
 They later dated for a bit but eventually settled into a “friends-for-life” relationship.
 Junghans described him as a “divining rod for the special and the rare,” a person who throughout his life knew good food and good music and wanted to share those pleasures with people.
 She lives in Massachusetts and has made the trip to D.C. several times in recent months.

 Another name on the list is Karla Soptirean.
 She was working in Munich as an IT consultant when she learned through Duggan that Massumi wanted someone who wasn’t tied down by a job to go on adventures with him in his final months.
 The pandemic had left her feeling depressed and burned out, so she quit her job and arrived in D.C. in December.
 She planned to travel to exciting cities with Massumi and dine in great restaurants.
-Instead, his condition declined faster than anyone expected and she took on caretaker tasks.
-Dying can be ugly and she saw all of that — and she decided to stay beside him.
-She called him a “mentor.”
+Instead, his condition declined faster than anyone expected, and she took on caretaker tasks.
+Dying can be ugly, and she saw all of that — and she decided to stay beside him.
+She called him "a mentor.”
 He called her his “guardian angel.”

 Junghans said she wasn’t sure what to expect when Massumi told her about Soptirean, but she came to “love” and “trust” her.
 Soptirean also played a key role in a scene that brought happiness to Massumi.
-During one hospital stay, when it was uncertain if he would make it home, she tucked his beloved cat in her jacket and with Duggan’s help took it undetected into his room.
+During one hospital stay, when it was uncertain whether he would make it home, she tucked his beloved cat in her jacket and with Duggan’s help took it undetected into his room.

 “He always told me, ‘I don’t have anyone.
-I’m so lonely,’” Anastasia Novoseltceva said.
+I’m so lonely,’ ” Anastasia Novoseltceva said.
 “And now, all these people are coming from all over the world.
 He has so many friends.”

 Her name is also on that list.
 The Russian native met Massumi a decade ago when she was 20 and staying in D.C. for a summer.
-They ended up at the same performance because of a mutual acquaintance and afterward he drove her and her roommate home.
+They ended up at the same performance because of a mutual acquaintance, and afterward he drove her and her roommate home.
 When he saw that they were staying in a high-crime area in a run-down house, he offered them a free room in his home.
 Novoseltceva said they were skeptical at first but quickly realized he only wanted to help them.
 They also barely saw him because he worked such long hours.

-Over the years, she and Massumi formed a close friendship and they once traveled to Russia together, where he danced to the accordion in her family’s home.
+Over the years, she and Massumi formed a close friendship and once traveled to Russia together, where he danced to the accordion in her family’s home.
 He told her she was the daughter he never had.

 “I was raised without a dad, so to find one across the ocean,” she said.
 “For me, there is no word.
-The word does not exist to express who is to me.”
+The word does not exist to express who he is to me.”

-After he had several strokes, she drove him to his medical appointments and she was with him on the day he was told he had liver cancer.
+After he had several strokes, she drove him to his medical appointments.
+She was with him on the day he was told he had liver cancer.
 In the months since, she has finally gotten to meet some of the people she had heard him talk about and some she hadn’t.

 “Everyone is texting each other, asking, ‘How is everything?
-How are we feeling?'” she said.
+How are we feeling?' ” she said.
 “I had only one close friend here in the United States, who was Rick, and now I have, I can’t even count on my two hands how many I got from this sad situation.”

 On Friday afternoon, after mostly sleeping for two days, Massumi died in his home.
 He had come from a broken family and had never formed his own, but in the end, he was surrounded by a wonderfully weird one of his own making.
 And he recognized that.